 Our flexible approach to work is built on trust and our team are rewarded largely on their behaviours and commitment to delivering excellence for clients.
 We believe that a clear culture drives the right behaviours, which then leads to the fair treatment of our clients.
 Active has for a long time been praised for our open culture by Investors in People (IIP) when they awarded us with the prestigious Gold standard initially in 2013, then for the second consecutive time in 2017.
 IIP said that Active “has a strong focus on building employees’ skills and capabilities”.
 IIP also identified that the firm’s investment in people development directly correlated with the firm’s credibility in the industry and in turn enhanced client confidence.

-This was further recognised in 2018 when Active won ‘North East Employer of the Year’ at the Federation of Small Businesses Awards (FSB), and most recently in 2019 we were named as one of the ‘Best Financial Advisers to Work For’ at the national Professional Adviser Awards.
+This was further recognised in 2018 when Active won ‘North East Employer of the Year’ at the Federation of Small Businesses Awards (FSB), and in 2019 when we were named as one of the ‘Best Financial Advisers to Work For’ at the national Professional Adviser Awards.

 We are also committed to supporting wider initiatives that benefit our local communities as well as develop our own profession.
-As a firm, we are proud Patrons of The Middlesbrough & Teesside Philanthropic Foundation (MTPF) and Corporate Partner of The High Tide Foundation.
+As a firm, we are proud Patrons of The Teesside Chairty (formerly the Middlesbrough & Teesside Philanthropic Foundation) and a Corporate Partner of The High Tide Foundation.

-Our Liza Pontone (Chartered Financial Planner) was recently appointed Ambassador for the CII’s Insuring Women’s Futures programme.
+Elsewhere in the firm, Liza Pontone (Chartered Financial Planner) was appointed Ambassador for the CII’s Insuring Women’s Futures programme.
 The national programme was established for professionals in the sector to raise awareness on the important subject of financial security for all women and to help close the pensions gender gap.
 Andrew Gilmore (Chartered Financial Planners) volunteers his time as an Education Officer with the Personal Finance Society (PFS) working with students to help them understand the importance of financial planning.
+Director Paul Gibson is governor at a local school and also sits on the Thornaby Town Deal Board, bringing his experience as a company director and financial planner to both voluntary roles.

 So, in an extremely densely populated industry, where on paper we can all technically do the same job, would you want to deal with someone who ‘just meets the desired standards’, or would you prefer to deal with a firm that goes above and beyond to exceed them?